posva/vue-promised/README.md

 </script>
 ```

+👉 Compare this to [the version using Vue Promised](#using-pending-default-and-rejected-slots) that handles new promises.

 That is quite a lot of boilerplate and it's not handling cancelling on going requests when `fetchUsers` is called again.
 Vue Promised encapsulates all of that to reduce the boilerplate.

 ## Migrating from `v0.2.x`